 European Summer School in Financial Mathematics 14th edition

-The European Summer School in Financial Mathematics, for its 14th edition, will be held in Edinburgh, at the International Centre for Mathematical Sciences (ICMS) on the campus of University of Edinburgh.
+The European Summer School in Financial Mathematics, for its 14th edition, will be hosted by the International Centre for Mathematical Sciences (ICMS).

 The summer school will focus on two advanced courses:

 1) Optimal transport methods for economic models and machine learning

 2) Signature method in machine learning and its application to mathematical finance.